josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 Alternatively, if you're _forced_ to get into numbers, I find it's helpful to phrase the question like this (at least to yourself, if nothing else):

-1. Where does the number get high enough I probably couldn't say no?
+1. What number is low enough I probably couldn't say yes?
-2. Where does the number get low enough I probably couldn't say yes?
+2. What number is high enough I probably couldn't say no?

 Once you've answered that, you have a pretty good idea of your range.
 Ask for the very high end of it, so you'll hopefully fall on the upper end if you end up negotiating.
 (If it's accepted right away, you might've asked low.)

 Don't shoot the moon and ask for a wildly unrealistic number, of course.
 But ask for what you want and what you're worth.
 What you think is a high number probably isn't to the company.
-(This is all assuming they haven't posted the salary range, or given you any indication; you want to set the starting point high, because it's not going anywhere but down.)
+(This is all assuming they haven't posted the salary range, or given you any indication; you want to set the starting point high, in that scenario because it's not going anywhere but down.)

 You're probably not going to get rejected over shooting a little high, so don't be afraid of it.
 At worst, you'll probably just hear something like "that's slightly high for this role; we're budgeting more in the range of [x]" at which point you can still work on coming to an agreement, if you want to.
 (And if they slam the door on you over a reasonably small difference, walk away knowing you dodged a bullet.)